Supreme Restorations LLC

 How long is the inspection?
 Do I need to be home?

-A typical inspection runs 45-90 minutes depending on roof size.
+A typical inspection runs 45-90 minutes depending on roof size and complexity, longer on multi-plane or tile roofs.
 Ideally an adult is home so we can walk through the findings with you and answer questions in person, but if your schedule is tight we can inspect, photograph, and email the written scope the same day.

 What does an inspection cost?

 The inspection is free.
-No upfront cost, no hidden fee, no commitment to use Supreme for the repair if your claim is approved.
-You keep the written scope either way.
+No upfront cost, no hidden fee, no deposit, and no commitment to use Supreme Restorations for the repair if your claim is approved.
+The written report and repair scope are free as well, and you keep both either way, even if you hire a different contractor or decide to do nothing at all.

 Storm Claim Window